-Sourdough Muffins
+Sourdough Discard Chocolate Chip Muffins

 We are still rolling with the sourdough recipes over here, y’all.
-Did you see the chocolate chip cookies or scones yet?
+Did you see the sourdough chocolate chip cookies or scones yet?
 Yum!

 This one was slightly trickier to get down.
 It’s hard to long ferment a recipe with eggs.

-I’m sure you could just whip this up without the fermentation process, but then you wouldn’t be reaping the health benefits of the fermentation.
+You could just whip this up without the fermentation process, but then you wouldn’t be reaping the health benefits of the fermentation.

 Nor would my family be able to tolerate the muffins.